Cookbook examples

 - A Mistral API key for the workspace where you want to run workflows.

-You can inspect the execution timeline or complete a human approval step in AI Studio.
+You can inspect the execution timeline or complete a human approval step in Studio.

 Set up a cookbook project